 I recommend shifting things around so you can use an entire section of track wherever possible.

-In my case, I was able to slide my cabinets farther up the wall than I’d intended to, but it still looks good.
-More importantly, it allowed me to install the
+In my case, I could slide my cabinets farther up the wall than I intended, but it still looks good.
+More importantly, it allowed me to install Gladiator GearWall panels without cutting them.

 Since I was doing this myself, I MacGyvered a solution using a box sitting on top of my garbage can to get everything into place.